Thinksplat/BuildByConvention/README.md

 ## Note on apps

 By default every lib will be linked to the app.
-This can be overridden by using the .autobuild.yml file.
-If there is an explicit link to a project library, then ONLY that library will be linked and the default linking will not occur.
+If there is an explicit override link to a project library, then ONLY that library will be linked and the default linking will not occur.

 ## Expectations on tests